slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You never know the value of a moment until it becomes a memory."
 -- Unknown*

-> *"He’d wasted most of his life thinking he’d wasted most of his life."
--- Unknown*

 > *"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
 -- Unknown*

 > *"You forget what you want to remember, and you remember what you want to forget."
 -- Cormac McCarthy*

-> *"You don’t remember what happened.
-What you remember becomes what happened."
--- John Green*

 > *"Memory is never a precise duplicate of the original; instead, it is a continuing act of creation."
 -- Rosalind Cartwright*